Connect with Nature: Top Hiking Trails in the Intermax Networks Service Area

 Dishman Hills Conservation Area (Spokane Valley, WA)

-Dishman Hills Conservation Area offers an extensive network of trails that take you through diverse landscapes, including rock formations, forests, and wetlands.
-The trails here vary in difficulty, so whether you’re looking for a casual stroll or a more challenging hike, there’s something for everyone.
-The Iller Creek Trail is one of the most popular hikes, offering a 5-mile round-trip route that leads to “Rocks of Sharon,” where you’ll be rewarded with panoramic views of Spokane Valley and the Palouse.
+Dishman Hills offers a diverse network of trails through forests, rock formations, and wetlands.
+Whether you’re in the mood for a short stroll or a heart-pumping hike, there’s something for everyone.
+The popular Iller Creek Trail (5 miles round-trip) leads to the “Rocks of Sharon,” a striking overlook with panoramic views of Spokane Valley and the Palouse.

 Difficulty: Easy to Moderate